stefanceriu/SCSkypeActivityIndicatorView/README.md

 ##### Try out the demo project for more details (pod try)

 ## License
-SCPageViewController is released under the MIT License (MIT) (see the LICENSE file)
+SCSkypeActivityIndicatorView is released under the MIT License (MIT) (see the LICENSE file)

 ## Contact
 Any suggestions or improvements are more than welcome.